frankfredj/MLB_Arbitrage/README.md

 <p align="center"> <img src="https://i.imgur.com/mfQfvDE.png"> </p>

 By setting ψ = 0 and φ = 0, the AUROC of the bets came out at 0.7636.
-By denoting said AUROC as A, we can use the following test to rank the performance of the total returns given **n**:
+By denoting said AUROC as A, we have:

 <p align="center"> <img src="https://i.imgur.com/KCKMrMw.png"> </p>